Duty

 Lieutenant Brian Talbott

 Lt.
-Talbott has responsibilities for our small engine equipment.
-He also conducts monthly crew meetings in which our firefighters inspect and maintain our fire apparatus and equipment.
-As a company-level officer, he leads a crew of firefighters at scenes.
+Talbott is a company officer with additional responsibility for our small engine equipment and monthly crew meetings in which our firefighters inspect and maintain our fire apparatus and equipment.
+Talbott also has direct responsibility for our small engine equipment.

 706